Showing posts with label New Hampshire. Show all posts

 Shotgun houses in Grayson Court, Jackson, Mississippi, 2004

 Grayson Court in Jackson was an old-fashioned alley with shotgun houses facing the common road.
-It has been torn down although the property owner did some renovating in the early 2000s.
-I took this photograph with my Fuji GW690II camera (the "Texas Leica") and its Fuji 90mm f/3.5 lens.
+This part of Jackson was rough.
+The Court has been torn down, although the property owner did some renovating in the early 2000s.
+I took this photograph with my Fuji GW690II camera (the "Texas Leica") and its Fuji 90mm ƒ/3.5 lens.
 The 6×9 negative (real size 54×82mm) scans to a 100 mbyte 16-bit TIFF file.
 More Fuji examples are below.

 Shotgun houses on Bowmar Avenue, Vicksburg, 2005.
 Both have been torn down.